MicroEJ/AbstractionLayer-Linux/README.md

 This Abstraction Layer implementation requires a GNU compiler for 32-bit Linux architecture.

-The following librairies must be installed in the sysroot:
+The following libraries must be installed in the sysroot:
 - libc.so
 - libssl.so
 - libcrypto.so